Raj-NYU/AppSec3/Part 2/jobs.md

 ```

 ## Seeding Job
 To populate the records from one table to another, I have created a seedingjob.yaml file that will make a call to the database using the stored credentials within the yaml file.
-I have also implemented an argument in the file that will make a call through a separate SQL with the args parameter.
 To implement and confirm completion, I have updated the Docker file by commenting out the data folder and the setup.sql command since it has already been executed.

 To apply the seedingjob.yaml file, I ran the command: